day8/re-com/README.md

    :say   "hello"]
 ```

-Notice that the each parameter value has a short leading keyword name.
+Notice how each parameter value has a short leading keyword name.
+The first version, using `positional parameters`, was more concise, the 2nd using `named parameters` is more explicit.

-While more verbose, we believe using `named parameters` in the API of a library has compelling benifits:
+Religious wars have been fought on these issues, but we believe using `named parameters` in the API of a library has compelling benefits:
-	1. the code using the library is clearly easier to read
+	1. the code using the library is clearly easier to read (despite being longer)
 	2. as a result the code is more understandable - is there anything more important?
 	2. optionality  -  not all parameters have to be supplied, defaults can be introduced
 	3. flexibility - new parameters are easily added

+Internally, re-com doesn't use `named parameters` all the time, but at the component API boundary, definitely.

 ## Running/Debugging the Demo and Tests

 The demo app is provided to assist understanding of how to use the components.
 Look in the `re_demo` folder for the code.

-To run the demo, clone this repository then from it's root, enter the commmand:
+To run the demo, clone this repository then from it's root, enter the command:

 ```
 lein run